imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

 - these types of cyclic high-speed actions; but then can't we still solve that with classical control?
 -->

 Everybody *wants* to love RL!
 It is mathematically elegant and follows our real-world intuition.
 It mimics how we humans learn by trial and error and follows concepts from psychology about reward and punishment.
-Mathematically, RL problems are formulated as some flavor of a Markov Decision Process (MDP) where we have a state $s_t$ and action $a_t$ at time $t$ which follow some dynamics function $s_{t+1} = f(s_t, a_t)$.
-The mathematical goal then is to maximize a sequence of rewards given by $r(s_t, a_t)$.
+At its core, an RL problem is often formulated as some flavor of Markov Decision Process (MDP).
+At each time step $t$, the agent is in state $s_t$ and takes an action $a_t$, with the system evolving according to the dynamics $s_{t+1} = f(s_t, a_t)$ The mathematical goal then is to maximize a sequence of rewards given by $r(s_t, a_t)$.

 $$ \max_{\{a_0, .., a_T\}} J = \max_{\{a_0, .., a_T\}} \sum_{t=0}^{T} r(s_t, a_t)$$

-When RL works, it’s *glorious*.
-It is simple, general, and follows the temporal dependencies of the real world!
+When RL works, it’s *glorious* - simple, general, and follows the temporal dependencies of the real world!
 I can't wait to solve all of robotics with it! (me at the start of my PhD).
-The issue though is that this is a **very hard** equation to solve.
+In practice solving this equation is **extremely challenging**.

-Unlike supervised learning, RL must handle temporal dependencies and explore by sampling random trajectories $$\{ a_0, .., a_T \}$$, which often requires vast amounts of data.
-You've probably seen walking robots powered by RL, such as this one:
+Unlike supervised learning, RL must contend with temporal dependencies and relies on exploring by sampling random trajectories $$\{ a_0, .., a_T \}$$.
+This often requires vast amounts of data.
+For example, consider the walking robots powered by RL:

 ![](https://media.licdn.com/dms/image/v2/D4E22AQHEFANFi7GXuQ/feedshare-shrink_2048_1536/feedshare-shrink_2048_1536/0/1719093619338?e=2147483647&v=beta&t=o4xCJRw-HpQhGCvYluGUzA8Hvpp_-Di8JwY7NdxeTy8){: width="50%" style="display: block; margin: auto;"}

-If you follow the origin work of this [1], you'll quickly realize that these RL models need the order of ~$10^10$ data samples to work!
+Seminal work [1] shows that these RL models may require on the order of ~$10^10$ data samples to work!
 That is ~2314 robot days of data!
 Much of that data is the robot falling over, so real-world experiments become costly and risky.
-Hence, RL is typically restricted to simulation, which triggers questions of how to speed up sim, how to ensure it is accurate, and how to do sim-to-real transfer.
-None the less, a lot of amazing research has addressed many of these questions, and now we have pretty well performing robots!
+Consequently, RL is typically confined to simulation, which brings its own challenges such as accelerating simulation time, ensuring its fidelity, and achieving successful sim-to-real transfer.
+Nevertheless, extensive research has addressed many of these hurdles, and we now see increasingly capable robots in practice.

 <div class="embed-responsive embed-responsive-16by9">